 What are the steps for the provisioning of a dedicated Virtual Machine (VM) via the WEkEO portal once I have been provided the necessary privileges to create a VM?

-VM service: Log into the WEkEO portal and click on your <username>.
+Login to WEkEO and click on your <username>.
 A drop-down menu with several options is shown as below.
 Select the option Virtual Machines.

-User settings: Before creating any VMs, please make sure 'user account' credentials are configured for Linux (VM account).
+Before creating any VMs, please make sure that your user credentials are configured for Linux (VM account).
 These credentials are different from the WEkEO username and passowrd that are used to access the platform.
 The Linux credentials are required to login into any provisioned VM instance.
 To configure credentials for the VM, navigate to <username> in dashboard and select "USER SETTINGS" from the drop-down list as shown below.

 Key Pairs are commonly used for accessing instances via SSH, on WEkEO the following actions are enabled: Add and Delete.
 WEkEO stores key pairs to simplify administration.